isabella232/training-workshop/instructions/part-1-lesson-3.md

 ## Objective
 - Understand the basics of deployment process setup
 - Complete a deployment
-- Observe deploy state in overview

 ## Tasks
 - Create a project
-- Add a step to its deployment process
+- Create deployment process
 - Create a release
 - Deploy release to one environment
+- Observe Project Overview

 ## Achievement
 - Visit your development web site and see the deployed app running

 # Lesson

-## Set up project
+## Create a project
 - From the Octopus menu, click on `Projects`

 ![](assets/1-3/projects.png)